Patient Research Partners (PRP)

-EULAR recommendations for the inclusion of patient representatives in scientific projects
+EULAR Recommendations for the inclusion of patient representatives in scientific projects

-EULAR has recognized the pivotal role of patients in the development of recommendations for the management or diagnosis of rheumatic and musculoskeletal diseases.
-Patient representatives should engage with researchers to help improving methodology and research outcomes, to give credibility to the results and to acknowledge the fact that for normative reasons patients should have a say in health care and health research when it is expected that decisions in these areas will have an impact on their daily life.
-To provide guidance to task force leaders and patient research partners EULAR has developed a set of recommendations for the inclusion of patient representatives published in the 'Annals of the Rheumatic Diseases'.
-Today, it is common practice for EULARs task force leaders to involve one or two patient research partners in their projects.
+EULAR has recognised the pivotal role of patients in the development of recommendations for the management or diagnosis of rheumatic and musculoskeletal diseases.
+Patient representatives should engage with researchers in order to help improve methodology and research outcomes, and thus giving credibility to the results.
+This acknowledges and normalises the fact that patients should have say in health care and health research as decisions in these areas may directly impact their daily life.
+To provide guidance to task force leaders and patient research partners EULAR has developed a set of recommendations for the inclusion of patient representatives[*] published in the 'Annals of the Rheumatic Diseases'.

 Network of patient research partners

 A related initiative that EULAR has supported in the recent past is the establishment of a PARE network of trained patient research partners.
-This network of currently 29 competent patient representatives can be contacted whenever a need for reviewers of scientific research projects or active participation of trained patient research partners is required.
+This network of currently 59 competent patient representatives can be contacted whenever a need for reviewers of scientific research projects or active participation of trained patient research partners is required.
 Requests should initially be addressed to the EULAR secretariat which then ensures that the most adequate patient research partner is available for a specific project or task.

 Guiding brochure & reference cards explained